Home · Blog · Compliance

 12 months

-Contractor hoists (temp)
+Contractor hoists (temporary)

-FM to verify records before authorising
+FM must verify records before authorising use

 Contractor responsibility